Want to know the Oculus Rift microphone location? Wondering where exactly is it?

 Suddenly, while standing in a circle of just under a dozen or so people, I let out a gigantic fart that seemed to last for an eternity.
 No worries, the mic was muted, right?

 Nope.
 After people burst out laughing they question what just happened.
 Was that the first “VR fart”?
 Did that really just happen?

 “Welcome to VR” I hear someone then say, possibly in disgust.

-Yeah, that is unfortunate.
-That was just one hilarious example.
-There are also moments where you just hear a constant background noise and you can’t really do anything about it.
+That was just one unfortunate example.
+There are also moments where you just hear constant background noise and you can’t really do anything about it.
 It’s not only embarrassing for the person who is in that room, but it’s inconvenient for everyone around them.
 It just gets annoying.